LewisConor/Random-Skin-Selector/README.md

-# Random-Skin-Selector
+# Random Skin Selector
-A Simple Skin Randomiser App for use once Champion is selected in Champ Select.
+A Simple Skin Randomizer App for use once Champion is selected in Champ Select.
 This app utilises [lcu-driver](https://github.com/sousa-andre/lcu-driver) to access the League Client API.

 ## How to Use

 ### EXE Way
 1. Open RandomSkinSelector.exe
 2. Be in Champ Select and have your Champ Selected.
-3. Click Randomise Skin
+3. Click Randomize Skin
 4. A new skin has been picked from what you own.
 5. Enjoy.